vishalbarad/spam_mail_detection_django/README.md

 # spam_mail_detection

-# Smiley_face-detection-project
-<b>This project is made using deep learning CNN neural net and opencv.
-This project detects whether we are happy or neutral.</b>
+<b>This Django project is made using machine learning classification model.
+This project detects whether mail is spam or not.</b>

 ---
-### Neutral face
+### Mail is not spam
 <p align="center">
 <img src="Neutralface.png" width="600" height="500" style="border: 1px solid black" />
 </p>